sung at the end of

 Wave the flag for old Chicago

-Maroon her color grand
+Maroon th color grand

-Ever shall our team be victors
+Ever shall the team be victors

-Known throughout the land zumm rah rah
+Known throughout the land. (zumm rah rah)

-Without a peer we'll stand.
+Without a peer they'll stand.

-So Wave again that dear old banner
+Wave again that dear old banner

 For they're heroes, every man.

-And fight for Old Chicago's fame
+And fight for old Chicago's fame

-grame (will win the game)
+grit will win this grame (will win this game)